thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ## Dataset Exploration

 The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) dataset consists of almost 52000 images of 43 different classes of traffic signs.
 The images are already cropped to 32x32 pixels containing the region of interest and labelled to their actual classification.
 Furthermore, Udacity has serialized these images and their respective labels into 3 pickle files one each for the training, validation and the final test.
-The pickle files can be downloaded as a zip file [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip). [ _Caution:The filesize is approx 120MB._ ].
+The pickle files can be downloaded as a zip file [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip). [_Caution:The filesize is approx. 120MB._].
 In addition, Udacity has provided a [CSV file](./data/signnames.csv) which has the mapping of class identifiers to their respective readable texts.

 ### Summary of Dataset
 In the first part of the project, the pickle files and the csv file are loaded.
 The summary of the loaded data is as follows: